 The Brain and Premenstrual Syndrome

-Premenstrual dysphoric disorder (PMDD) is a debilitating health problem that is characterized by emotional and somatic symptoms that recur monthly during the luteal phase of the menstrual cycle (the part of the cycle immediately prior to menstruation).
+Premenstrual dysphoric disorder (PMDD) is characterized by emotional and somatic symptoms that recur monthly during the luteal phase of the menstrual cycle (the part of the cycle immediately prior to menstruation).
 Symptoms can involve increased irritability, anger, depressed mood, anxiety, poor concentration, increased sensitivity to rejection, and feeling overwhelmed or out of control (Ratkin et al, 2014).
 It also is associated with a multitude of somatic complaints, including fatigue, joint/muscle pains, nausea, headaches, food cravings, weight gain, decreased libido, and difficulty sleeping.
 PMDD has been reported to affect 2-8% of women during their reproductive years.
-Premenstrual syndrome, a health problem that is thought to be a less severe form of PMDD, is reported to affect 30-40% of women during their reproductive years (Baker et al., 2012).
+Premenstrual syndrome, thought to be a less severe form of PMDD, is reported to affect 30-40% of women during their reproductive years (Baker et al., 2012).

 What causes these symptoms?
-Turns out that the brain has a lot to do with it.
+It turns out that the brain has a lot to do with it.
 The cause of PMS/PMDD is thought to be related to the central nervous system’s sensitivity to reproductive hormones, particularly estrogen and progesterone.
 These hormones are termed ‘neuroactive’ because, in addition to acting on the reproductive system, they also act on the brain’s receptors and thus influence the brain’s functions.
-Women with PMS/PMDD are thought to have altered sensitivity to normal hormonal fluctuations.
+Women with PMS/PMDD are thought to have increased sensitivity to normal hormonal fluctuations.

-Functional MRI studies have recently shown that women with PMDD have functional changes that occur during different times of the menstrual cycle.
-For instance, a study in 2008 showed that women with PMDD had higher activation in the amygdala (a part of the brain involved in the fear response) by negative words, and lower activation of the nucleus accumbens (a part of the brain involved in goal and reward circuitry) by positive words than women without PMDD (Protopopescu et al., 2008).
-In other words, the brains of women with PMDD were more sensitive to negative stimuli and less sensitive to positive stimuli, which likely accounts for the symptoms of depressed mood and anxiety.
-Another study showed that women with PMDD has decreased activation of the fronto-cingulate cortex, a deep structure in the front of the brain highly involved in the emotional processing neural network (aka limbic system).
+Functional MRI studies suggest that the brains of women with PMDD experience changes that occur during different times of the menstrual cycle.
+For instance, a study in 2008 showed that women with PMDD had higher activation in the amygdala (a part of the brain involved in the fear response) by negative words, and less activation of the nucleus accumbens (a part of the brain involved in goal and reward circuitry) by positive words than women without PMDD (Protopopescu et al., 2008).
+In other words, the brains of women with PMDD were more sensitive to negative stimuli and less sensitive to positive stimuli.
+This likely results in depressed mood and anxiety.
+Another study showed that women with PMDD has decreased activation of the fronto-cingulate cortex, a deep structure in the front of the brain highly involved in emotional processing.

 So now that we know that the brain’s of women with PMS/PMDD display higher sensitivity to reproductive hormones, what can you do to improve your life if you suffer from PMDD or PMS?